eswcontest-kickstart/STARTBOARD_DEMO/README.md

 # Startboard_DEMO

-This is a demo project of a auto-kickboard renting system **STARTBOARD**.
+This is a demo project of a safety-prior kickboard renting service **STARTBOARD**.

 |To do|Status|Note
 |-|-|-|